 5. Opposite of Busy is not Lazy

 Important: Remember to breathe.
 No, seriously, breathing exercises work the best when you’re overwhelmed with work or are stressed.
-If you don’t have a lot of time, even a few minutes of deep breaths without your gadgets to distract you will help you recharge for your next power through this paradox of being busy.
+Even if you don’t have a lot of time.
+A few minutes of deep breaths without your gadgets to distract you.
+It will help you recharge for your next power through this paradox of being busy.

 If you know of any other useful tips or have insights on the paradox of business, do share them in comments below.
 Ertsy has an ecosystem that accommodates all opinions, views, and ideas to create a better, inclusive community.